 As a child I had to read a book in the following order:

 - The pages before the first chapter (foreword, who the book is dedicated to or in memory of etc)

 If I missed one part of the routine, I had to start again.

-If I made a mistake such as mispronounce a word, back to the start.
+If I mispronounced a word, back to the start.
 If someone interrupted me, back to the start too.

-I would have a strange feeling inside that wouldn’t go away if I didn’t start the book in this exact order, or if I made a mistake.
+I would have a strange feeling inside that wouldn’t go away if things weren’t perfect.

-This was Ordering OCD as order was vital for me to keep reading.
+This order was vital for me to keep reading.
 There wasn’t another way I could read that I would be happy with.
+The book felt dirty.